Korean, Edit

 ② cos k(a+b) takes values between -1 and 1

-④ Conclusion: Energy levels manifest as bands
+④ Conclusion: Energy levels appear as bands.

 Interpretation 2: Pauli Exclusion Principle